 Analog Out mA Open Loop Error:

 The display will flash the error message every 5 seconds to indicate that a mA loop error has occurred.
-This message will only be shown if the analog out option has been ordered and the analog out has been set for any of the mA ranges.
+This message will only be shown if the analog out has been set for any of the mA ranges.